-Clinical engineering is the application of engineering methods and technology to the delivery of health care.
-The clinical engineer is a member of the health care team responsible for the management of medical technology in the hospital environment.
-The tasks that a clinical engineer provides include supervising a clinical engineering department, designing or modifying sophisticated medical instruments, evaluating new medical equipment for purchase, repairing equipment, testing the safety of equipment, asset management, vendor service management, projects (i.e., R&D, re-engineering, new system implementations), regulatory support (i.e., JCAHO [Joint Commission for the Accreditation of Healthcare Organizations], CAP [College of American Pathologists]), and instructing clinicians (nurses) in the proper use of medical equipment.
-Clinical engineering, therefore, involves the application of engineering techniques to health care delivery.
+Clinical engineering is the application of engineering methods and technology to the delivery of The clinical engineer is a member of the health care team responsible for the management of medical technology in the hospital environment.
+The tasks that a clinical engineer provides include supervising a clinical engineering department, designing or modifying sophisticated medical instruments, evaluating new medical equipment for purchase, integrating medical equipment into existing systems and networks, repairing equipment, testing the safety of equipment, asset management, vendor service management, projects (i.e., R&D, re-engineering, new system implementations), regulatory support (i.e., JCAHO [Joint Commission for the Accreditation of Healthcare Organizations], CAP [College of American Pathologists]), and instructing clinicians (physicians & nurses) in the proper use of medical equipment.
 The Clinical Engineering internship program offers an in-depth, rigorous, clinical experience that matches the engineering expertise gained in the classroom.
 The primary objectives of this intense internship program are as follows:

-- Provide exposure to hospital organization and administrative functions. - Permit hospital experience of clinical engineering; that is, provide an opportunity to apply engineering techniques to patient care and hospital-based research. - Provide substantial experience working with hospital personnel, including administrators, nurses, technicians, and medical staff.
+- Provide exposure to hospital organization and administrative functions. - Permit hospital experience in clinical engineering; that is, provide an opportunity to apply engineering techniques to patient care and hospital-based research. - Provide substantial experience working with hospital personnel, including administrators, nurses, technicians, and medical staff. - Provide a better understanding of the environment in which modern medical systems and devices are used to assist in the delivery of patient care. - Understand the risks and safety issues associated with the use of medical equipment in the hospital